jburba/hrmpf/tutorial.rst

 3. Antenna number(s) and polarization(s):
 ____

-when polarization information is passed with antenna numbers, all antenna pairs kept in the object will retain data for each specified polarization
+When polarization information is passed with antenna numbers, all antenna pairs kept in the object will retain data for each specified polarization
     - 1x: returns all antenna pairs containing antenna number 1 and polarizations xx and xy
     - 2x_3y: returns the antenna pair (2,3) and polarization xy